Kuruva Island

 Safety, Permits & Local Etiquette

-• Inner Line Permit: No permits are required for Kuruva Island as it’s open to all visitors, though a nominal entry fee (₹20–50 per person) is charged by the forest department.
+• Inner Line Permit: Not required for Kuruva Island, as it’s open to all visitors.
+However, entry tickets (around Rs 20–50 per person) are mandatory at the gate.

 Hidden Tips Only Repeat Visitors Know

-• Pack insect repellent; mosquitoes can be persistent, especially near the river.
+• Carry insect repellent—mosquitoes can be persistent, especially near water.

 Frequently Asked Questions